joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-8/lab.md

 ```

-The above code creates an interface to read input from the terminal.
+If you are interested, the above code creates an interface to read input from the terminal.
 The `rl` variable is assigned to the interface.
 The `createInterface` function takes an object as an argument.
 The `input` property is set to `process.stdin` which is the standard input stream.
 The `output` property is set to `process.stdout` which is the standard output stream.
 Again, don't worry too much about this, we won't be reading inputs from the stdin again.

-4. Next, we need to create a function to get input from the user.
-Next we need to create the main game play loop.
+1. Next, we need to create a function to get input from the user, allowing 5 guesses.
 Add the following code to your program:

 \break